mlinreallife/blog/content/posts/press_review_6.md

 </form>
 </div>

 This week, I'm sharing some resources I recently read about the past, present and, possible future of AI and ML.
+What have we done with AI?
+What can we do?
+And what can we hope we will be able to do?

 ## [A quick history of AI](https://www.youtube.com/watch?v=t81HiFOqbAs&feature=emb_logo)